robfinch/Qupls/README.md

 Qupls will use vasm and vlink to assemble and link programs. vlink is used 'out of the box'.
 A Qupls backend is being written for vasm.
 The Arpl compiler may be used for high-level work and compiles to vasm compatible source code.

 # Core Size
-The minimum core size including only basic integer instructions the core is about 100,000 LUTs or 160,000 LC's in size.
+The minimum core size including only basic integer instructions the core is about 100,000 LUTs or 160,000 LCs in size.
 The minimum size does not allow for much parallelism.
 Better performance may be had using a pipelined in-order processor which is much smaller.
-A larger core including 2 ALUs and FPU allowing more parallelism is about 175k LUTs in size.
+A larger core including 2 ALUs and FPU allowing more parallelism is about 175k LUTs (280 LCs) in size.
 *The core size seems to be constantly increasing as updates occur.

 # Performance